Axolotl9922/Better-Roblox-App/README.md

 BTRoblox - https://chromewebstore.google.com/detail/hbkpclpemjeibhioopcebchdmohaieln

 ## 1. Double-click on the .exe file
-This will open up Roblox inside Chrome kiosk.
+This will open up Roblox inside the Chrome kiosk.
 ### Press ctrl+alt+y to quit Roblox/Chrome (If you close Chrome, you close the .exe file so reopen it to relaunch the Roblox web version.)

 ## (Optional) Add the Roblox Player Pro to startup